bpinkney/DiscVisionDeluxe/dvd_DvisEst/README.md

 mkdir build; cd build
 cmake ..
 ```
-- make and install (change jN to your 'number fo processors-1' if you still want to do other stuff)
+- make and install (Set jN to as many processors as you can spare)
 ``` bash
 make -j7
 sudo make install